cvillecsteele/mithras/README.md

 WHAT IS MITHRAS?
 ###############################################################################

+See the Mithras main site at [mithras.io](http://mithras.io) for more information.

 Use Mithras to deploy and configure full-stack applications in AWS, with agentless setup and the flexibility and power of a Javascript configuration language.